-These rules can distribute the burden of scientific communication and implementation between scientists and stakeholders more evenly and enable better two-way interactions with the scientific knowledge described in publications.
+These rules distribute scientific communication and implementation between scientists and stakeholders more evenly and enable better two-way interactions with the scientific knowledge described in publications.
 These rules are a blend of opinion, exemplary evidence, and common practices in the field.
 There are likely many other rules, but this is a representative set of some of the more robust bridges between evidence and implementation in writing and using papers to inform solutions to many environmental challenges.
 Consider these rules when writing, not all all of the time, but some some of the time.
 We can make basic natural science more practical and expand the scope of environmental knowledge.
-These rules are not a surrogate for scientific co-production with stakeholders, but a heuristic that can enable adaptive management for the environmental sciences from studies that are not necessarily directly coupled to pressing issues.
-We propose that more basic science can be used in applied contexts and to a much greater extent.
-Both case studies and individual papers contribute to our collective scientific understanding.
-Considering these ten simple rules will enable better identification of overarching patterns from disparate papers, provided we embrace some of the scaffolding developed here such as common language for challenges and solutions, identification of tools, mention of direct human needs, and consequences within each system of minimal interventions.
+We propose that more basic science can be used in applied contexts.
+These ten simple rules will enable better identification of overarching patterns from disparate papers provided we embrace some of the scaffolding developed here such as common language for challenges and solutions, identification of tools, mention of direct human needs, and consequences within each system of minimal interventions.
 A few new norms in scientific writing that align with practical application will facilitate linking evidence together for scientific syntheses and more applicable theories.

 A core tenet of adaptive management is that managing and learning should be connected and iterative in the natural resource sciences (Williams & Brown, 2016).
 Decision making adjusts as understanding improves both through doing and through learning.
 This is not a new approach to managing the environment but requires a well-articulated framework within publications to become an active process for stakeholders to improve long-term conservation outcomes through evidence (McDonald-Madden et al., 2010).
 Making the primary research literature more functional through these rules for writing and structure will accelerate the learning phase of adaptive management.
 We can make deliberation (i.e. planning) and iteration (i.e. testing) integrate with evidence by practicing at least some of these rules (Williams & Brown, 2016).
 Spanning this gap is not the sole criterion for useful science nor should it be, but professional advocacy and knowledge mobilization are increasingly important for universities and scientists (Pace et al., 2010).
 Evidence-informed decision making is a critical area for growth and knowledge in many disciplines (Aarons et al., 2011; Roy-Byrne et al., 2010; Tranfield et al., 2003)—not just environmental management.
-Increased consumption and production of scientific evidence by managers and practitioners that is more accessible to a broader audience will result in increased functional use of scientific literature.
-Collaboration with stakeholders will facilitate this process at every step of the scientific endeavour, and open science will be pivotal to adaptive management opportunities.
-A recent discussion of rewilding ecosystems formally modeled societal context as a boundary that must always be considered during restoration efforts by managers and stakeholders (Perino et al., 2019).
-Using these rules similarly advances connecting people to nature to research.
-This integrated thinking is critical.
-Better reporting of research and discussion of relevance, and thus better perception of the challenge, will increase the relevance of our ideas and enable novel connections between evidence and outcome and between challenge and solution.
+Increased consumption and production of scientific evidence with managers and better writing that is more accessible to a broader audience will make scientific papers more practical.

 Literature Cited

-Bibliography